TelekomCloud/TelekomCloud.github.io/_posts/2014-05-07-vagrant-openstack.md

 ## 1.1 Networking

-Back to that time I only found projects that deploy all openStack components in one VM.
-This does not satisfy our needs because the all-in-one deployment does not reflect the behavior of the GRE data network within different openStack components.
+Back to that time I only found projects that deploy all OpenStack components in one VM.
+This does not satisfy our needs because the all-in-one deployment does not reflect the behavior of the GRE data network within different OpenStack components.
 Figure 2 above shows multi nodes: control, compute and neutron node along with the 3 host-only networks for management, data GRE, and public network are brought up automatically.

         # supports multi nodes to enable/disable
         $ vagrant status